adrelino/variational-depth-from-focus/README.md

 It consists of 374 16-bit png files which have a total size of 3.86 GB.

-Since this quite large, we also offer a smaller set, which uses 8-bit jpg files with a compression setting of
+Since this is quite large, we also offer a smaller set, which uses 8-bit jpg files with a compression setting of
 95. With a total size of 198 MB it is considerably smaller and offers nearly the same results as the original dataset.
 Due to the compression and loss of precision, you have to adjust the setting of the denomRegu parameter a little; e.g. a setting of 1.0 is nearly identical to the results of the original dataset.